PNG Holiday Planner

 Papua New Guinea Accommodation

-Accommodations are plentiful and will fit every budget.
+Accommodations in Papua New Guinea are plentiful and will fit every budget.
 There are many, many tours available; in a place as rugged as PNG it's often advisable to work with a tour company that can organise all the various elements of the perfect holiday dive/sun/surf day.

 Papua New Guinea Travel Guide